antonytuff/antonytuff.github.io/content/posts/social-media-annoyances.md

 I haven't been on social media in years.

 Apart from the odd post once every 4-6 months (at the most), I haven't posted at all on Facebook - let alone Instagram, LinkedIn, or any other venue.
 But Facebook and Instagram keep bugging me for my attention.
-Notification after notification come up on my iPad and iPhone telling me that "Person" reacted to a  a post you haven't yet commented on.
+Notification after notification come up on my iPad and iPhone telling me that "Person" reacted to a post you haven't yet commented on.
 Every day, dozens of them at some times.

 Now, I know that I can turn off notifications, but I find it interesting not to.
 Of course, I turned off the chime for them, but I still see the pop-up reminding me that I haven't been there in a long time.